Warrantless Arrest for DUI

 Citizen’s Arrest Exception to the “In Presence” Requirement

-As noted earlier, there are exceptions to the requirement that the offense of DUI occurred in the officer’s presence to be a valid arrest.
+There are exceptions to the requirement that the offense of DUI occurred in the officer’s presence to be a valid arrest.
 One exception is the citizen’s arrest exception.
 This exception allows a citizen to arrest an individual when a citizen observes a felony or a misdemeanor breach of the peace in their presence.

 Driving Under the Influence has been found to be a breach of the peace sufficient to allow a citizen to make an arrest.
 Id.
 In order to effect a citizen’s arrest, four criteria must be established: